decretist/Dissertation/Chapter2/chapter2.md

 (Mw) contains an abbreviation of the first recension of the *Decretum*.[@larson_abbreviatio_2011]

+**The four first-recension manuscripts were previously thought to be abbreviations, and are about half the length of the vulgate *Decretum*.**
+^["The second recension contains 3,945 canons (including the paleae) in the editions.
+The first recension contains only 1,860 canons (47 percent)." [@winroth_making_2000, 122] The division of distinctions and questions into canons is a matter of editorial opinion and therefore unavoidably conventional.
+The generally-cited number of 3,945 comes from Friedberg's introduction (edF 1.xii).
+Furthermore, many canons include more than one canon text, and the conventional number obfuscates the distinction between the canon defined as a container or package and the canon text or texts included within it.
+The Reuter and Silagi e-text of the Friedberg edition has 3,848 canons (identified by the OCP ```<4 N>``` tag, where N is the canon number) containing 4,394 distinct canon texts (identified by the OCP ```<T T>``` tag). **Note to PLE: ```egrep "<T T>.*<T T>" edF.txt``` to find the three lines where the canon text tag occurs twice on the same line.**]

 Winroth's discovery of the first recension suggests one obvious way in which it might be problematic to refer simplistically to Gratian as the author of the *Decretum,* as I have done thus far.[^6] Winroth